nmshd/documentation/_docs_operate/configuration.md

   **ApiKey**

   The ApiKey authentication provider is used to authenticate the request to the webhook using an API key.
 The Connector will send the API key as part of the request using a header.
-To configure the ApiKey authentication provider, you need to provide the following parameters:
+The ApiKey authentication is configured using the following parameters:

   - **type** `"ApiKey", required`